In my last two posts, I talked about the false security of relying on parental control as a way to keep our teenage kids safe and well behaved.

 So what can parents do to be positive influencers of their children?

-I recently did some brainstorming with a group of grown children about positive ways their parents influenced them and here are Five Intensifiers of Influence we came up with.
+I recently did some brainstorming with a group of grown children about positive ways their parents influenced them and here are Five Optimizers of Influence we came up with.

 1. Model authenticity.
 Managing your own life and character well is of critical importance.
 Character and values are more caught than taught.